 Eligible applicants must submit their applications through the TCG's Online Application Portal no later than the listed deadlines.
-Round 4 Cycle A recipients may apply in Round 5 Cycle A only if their activities and reporting are completed by September 16, 2015, NOON EST.
+Round 4 Cycle B recipients may apply in Round 5 Cycle B only if their activities and reporting are completed by March 9th, 2016, NOON EST.

 Organizations must meet the following requirements: